 During 2007 and 2008, both Title IV and private student loan programs came under increased scrutiny by the Department of Education, Congress, state attorneys general, and other parties.
 Issues that received extensive attention included allegations of conflicts of interest between some institutions and lenders that provide student loans, questionable incentives given by lenders to some schools and school employees, allegations of deceptive practices in the marketing of student loans, and schools leading students to use certain lenders.
 Several institutions and lenders were cited for these problems and paid several million dollars in the aggregate to settle those claims.
 The practices of numerous other schools and lenders were, and in some cases continue to be, examined by government agencies at the federal and state level.
-The Attorney General of the State of Arizona requested extensive documentation from us and other institutions in Arizona concerning student loan practices.
+The Attorney General of the State of Arizona requested extensive documentation from us and other institutions in Arizona concerning student loan practices, and we provided testimony in response to a subpoena from the Attorney General of the State of Arizona about such practices.
 In 2008, without admitting any wrongdoing, we agreed with the Attorney General of the State of Arizona to conclude its investigation of us by executing a Letter of